Looking after your mental health

 Mental health

-Mental health continues to be one of the top three personal concerns young Australians experience.
-It is estimated that 2 in 3 young carers live with a mental illness.
+Mental health continues to be one of the top four personal concerns young Australians experience.
+It is estimated that 1 in 5 young carers are more likely to report a mental health condition.

-Looking after yourself is an important part of life for everyone whether you a experiencing a period of poor mental health or live with a mental illness.
+Looking after yourself is an important part of life for everyone whether you are experiencing a period of poor mental health or live with a mental illness.

 Mental health is a state of well-being in which every individual realises their own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to contribute to their community.